Central limit theorem in complete feedback games: Proofs

-As pointed out in Remark \ref{rem:mixture}, the conditional CLT for $S_{\bf m}'$ shown in Lemma~\ref{lem:berryEssen} will suffice to our purposes if we can show a suitable concentration for the conditional means and variance $\mu_n'$ and $\sigma_n'$.
-In fact, the main ingredient will be the following. \begin{lemma} Consider a deck ${\bf m}$ following the assumptions of Theorem \ref{thm:CLT}.
-Let $\mu_n'$ be the conditional mean of the total score $S_{\bf m}$ given the random variables $\widetilde{W}_j's$.
+As pointed out in Remark~\ref{rem:mixture}, the conditional CLT for $S_{\bf m}'$ shown in Lemma~\ref{lem:berryEssen} will suffice to our purposes if we can show a suitable concentration for the conditional means and variance $\mu_n'$ and $\sigma_n'$.
+Towards this, the main ingredient will be the following. \begin{lemma} Consider a deck ${\bf m}$ satisfying the assumptions of Theorem~\ref{thm:CLT}.
+Let $\mu_n'$ be the conditional mean of the total score $S_{\bf m}$ given the random variables $\widetilde{W}_j$s.
 Then,